hmi-digital/bot_platform/README.md

 Getting Started
 ---------------

-+ Clone or download this repo to your prefered directory
++ Clone or download this repo to your preferred directory
 + You should have following folder structure

+    - DialogEngine
     - Documents
-    - DialogEngine
     - NLPEngine
     - docker-compose.yml